 The purpose of the internship is to provide students the opportunity to integrate valuable practical experience with the theory and content of their courses in the Texts and Technology program.
 Additionally, students who are working as interns should make a meaningful contribution to the company or organization during the internship experience.
+While internships are not required, they are highly recommended for students interested in alt-ac or industry positions.

 The internship will normally be completed in eight to fifteen weeks.
 In some cases, companies may need interns for a longer period.
-The minimum number of contact hours for the entire internship experience is eighty hours, and most students work 15-20 hours per week.
+The minimum number of contact hours for the entire internship experience is eighty hours, and most students work 10 hours per week.
 Details of the internship, including timeframe and hours per week, must be outlined in the student's internship proposal.